Dyeus-Phater/Banana-Graphic-Studio/README.md

 ## Contributing

-Feel free to contribute to this project with code or simple ideas.
+Feel free to contribute to this project with code or any idea.
 ```